 The President’s Innovation Prize application process is competitive and consists of several rounds.
 These rounds — a hybrid between a case competition, a boardroom product pitch, and a formal fellowship process — are described below.

-Students are highly encouraged to attend an information session, where they can learn more about the application process and connect with mentors from CURF and the Penn Center for Innovation to hone their project ideas.
+Students are highly encouraged to attend an information session, where they can learn more about the application process.

 Round 1: Application